nuagesdencre/CI_DataCentric/testing.md

         I.I.
 If I registered before, I can click on the link below the 'Register now' button to access the login page instead.

         II.
-Once registered, I am redirected to the login page, where I need to provide my email and password.
+Once registered, I am redirected to the login page, where I need to provide my email and password. (**refer to Login page below**)
-        **see Login page below**

     - Account and profile